Table of Contents

 Practical Tips for Eating in Milos

 The Milos specialties.
 Pitarakia (half-moon cheese pockets β only on Milos).
 Karpouzopita (watermelon pie β traditional sweet).
 Local capers (among Greece's best).
 Xinomyzithra (local soft cheese, used in pitarakia and as a table cheese).
-Ladenia (olive-oil flatbread, similar to focaccia).
-Order at least the pitarakia and the capers β they define the island.
+Ladenia (olive-oil flatbread, similar to focaccia) and:

 Reservations.
 Essential in JulyβAugust for Archontoula, Mikros Apoplous, and the better Adamas restaurants.
 The fishing-village tavernas (Medusa, Klima) don't always take reservations β arrive early.
 O!
 Hamos is first-come-first-served and the queue is the island's most famous feature.